takanori88/wwa2project/src/data/philosophy.md

 Normally, the soul speaks in symbols, dreams, or discomfort.
 But when it comes in clear text — no metaphor, no poetry —
 that’s not a suggestion.
 It’s an evacuation order.

+## Quiet Revolution.
+No fire.
+No banners.
+Just a door quietly closing behind you
+— and never reopening again.

+Because even silent departures can be a form of resistance.
+Some wounds aren’t loud.
+But they still deserve boundaries.

+Not all kindness is clean.

+Even masks can smile.
+But the eyes — they never lie.